jinc1026/YelpCamp/README.md

 # YelpCamp

 This is the core project of WebDevBootCamp.
-This project cover an extensive number of topics taught in the bootcamp and shows the actual use cases.
+This project covers an extensive number of topics taught in the bootcamp and I had a chance to directly implement them.

 Using MEN stack (MongoDB, Express and Node.js), I have created a page to upload campgrounds using multiple topics covered in the course:
 - Express and Node.js